Back to blog

 The triage system: not all reviews deserve equal effort

-You do not respond to reviews in the order they arrive.
+You don't respond to reviews in the order they arrive.
 You respond in order of ROI.

-Priority 1: Negative Reviews About Issues You Have Already Fixed
+Priority 1: Negative Reviews About Issues You've Already Fixed

 These are your best opportunities.
 The player complained about something, and you already shipped the fix.
-They just do not know yet.
+They just don't know yet.

-Why these come first: when you tell a reviewer "we fixed this in patch 1.3," they have a concrete reason to re-evaluate.
+Why these come first: when you tell a reviewer "we fixed this in patch 1.3," they've got a concrete reason to re-evaluate.
 The data shows 21.6% of negative reviewers update their review after a developer response.
-That number is even higher when you can point to an actual fix.
+That number goes even higher when you can point to an actual fix.

 Each flip counts double in your score calculation: minus one negative, plus one positive.
-If your game has 100 negative reviews about bugs you have already patched, responding to all of them could realistically flip 20+.
-That is a 40-point swing in your review ratio.
+If your game has 100 negative reviews about bugs you've already patched, responding to all of them could realistically flip 20+.
+That's a 40-point swing in your review ratio.

-Example response: "The crash on AMD GPUs, yeah, that was a driver compatibility issue in our shader pipeline.
+Example response: "The crash on AMD GPUs — yeah, that was a driver compatibility issue in our shader pipeline.
 We shipped a fix in build 1.2.4 (two weeks ago).
-If you have updated since then, it should be resolved.
+If you've updated since then, it should be resolved.
 Would genuinely love to hear if that fixed it for you."

-Priority 2: Negative Reviews With Valid Criticism You Have Not Fixed Yet
+Priority 2: Negative Reviews With Valid Criticism You Haven't Fixed Yet

 The player raised a legitimate issue.
-You cannot fix it today, but you can acknowledge it.
+You can't fix it today, but you can acknowledge it.

-The goal here is not to flip the review immediately.
-It is to convert the reviewer from an adversary into someone who is "watching for updates."
+The goal here isn't to flip the review immediately.
+It's to convert the reviewer from adversary into someone who's "watching for updates."
 When you eventually ship the fix, you can come back and respond again.
-That is when the flip happens.
+That's when the flip happens.

-Example response: "The load times on the forest biome are too long, and you are right.
-We have identified the issue (texture streaming is overwhelmed on that map) and it is in our pipeline for the next major patch.
-No exact date yet, but it is a priority.
-Appreciate the specific feedback.
-This is exactly the kind of thing that helps us focus."
+Example response: "The load times on the forest biome are too long, and you're right.
+We've identified the issue (texture streaming is overwhelmed on that map) and it's in our pipeline for the next major patch.
+No exact date yet, but it's a priority.
+Appreciate the specific feedback — this is exactly the kind of thing that helps us focus."

 Priority 3: Positive Reviews

 A brief acknowledgment that shows you actually read their review.
-Two to three sentences maximum.
-Do not over-invest here.
+Two to three sentences max.
+Don't over-invest here.

-Why bother: positive review responses build community, encourage more reviews from other players (they see that leaving a review actually gets read), and occasionally surface insights you did not expect.
+Why bother: positive review responses build community, encourage more reviews from other players (they see that leaving a review actually gets read), and occasionally surface insights you didn't expect.

 Example response: "The fact that you spent 40 hours building a base tells me the building system is working the way we hoped.
 Thanks for the review.
 This kind of feedback keeps us going during the late nights."